 I’ll just change the column name here on the formula bar.
 I’ll change that hard-coded list as well from the list we’ve just created.
 And now, as you can see, this has also picked up column 8 that we previously excluded.

-In this blog, I’ve showed you how to dynamically merge columns in Power Query using M codes.
+In this blog, I’ve showed you how to use M codes in Power Query to dynamically merge columns.
 It’s not difficult as long as you are familiar with how the Power Query works and what M codes to use.

 I hope you’ve enjoyed this one.
 Please check out the links below for more related content.